 A person is determined to need guardianship when they lack capacity to make responsible legal, financial, or health care decisions.
 It’s important to note that courts will not grant guardianship simply because someone is making poor decisions.
 Instead, the person must lack the capacity to make a sound decision in the first place.
 And, disabilities or illnesses in and of themselves are not usually enough to declare incompetence.

-For more information regarding guardianship for minors, please see our planning for children information here.
+For more information regarding guardianship for minors, please see our Planning for Children information here.

 Once appointed, guardians and conservators are expected to consistently act in the incapacitated person or minor’s best interest.

 A court can also restrict the responsibilities of a guardian or conservator.
 Since some people with a disability have the ability to do many things on their own, a judge will only give the limited conservator power to do things the limited conservatee cannot do without help.
-For example, a limited conservator’s duties may include: